Gyarbij/xknow_infosec/M365D_tables.md

 | **ExploitGuardIafViolationBlocked** | Import address filtering (IAF) in exploit protection blocked possible exploitation activity.
 | **ExploitGuardLowIntegrityImageAudited** | Exploit protection detected the launch of a process from a low-integrity file.
 | **ExploitGuardLowIntegrityImageBlocked** | Exploit protection blocked the launch of a process from a low-integrity file.
+| **ExploitGuardNetworkProtectionAudited** | Network protection detected an attempt to access a malicious or unwanted IP address domain or URL.
+| **ExploitGuardNetworkProtectionBlocked** | Network protection blocked a malicious or unwanted IP address domain or URL.
 | **ExploitGuardNonMicrosoftSignedAudited** | Exploit protection detected the launch of a process from an image file that is not signed by Microsoft.
 | **ExploitGuardNonMicrosoftSignedBlocked** | Exploit protection blocked the launch of a process from an image file that is not signed by Microsoft.
 | **ExploitGuardRopExploitAudited** | Exploit protection detected possible return-object programming (ROP) exploitation.